+Category % of offices that were assessed (by entity or statutory authorities or third parties)

+Child Labour

-Category % of offices that were assessed (by entity or statutory authorities or third parties) Child Labour Forced/involuntary labour The Company expects its value chain partners to adhere to the same values, Sexual harassment principles and business ethics upheld by the Company in all their dealings.
-No specific assessment in respect of value chain partners has been carried out other Discrimination at workplace than certain covenants where some of these parameters are being monitored Wages closely in certain lending arrangements.
-Others - please specify - closely in contain forming arrangemental
+Forced/involuntary labour The Company expects its value chain partners to adhere to the same values principles and business ethics upheld by the Company in all their dealings.
+No specific assessment in respect of value chain partners has been carried out other than certain covenants where some of these parameters are being monitored closely in certain lending arrangements.

+Sexual harassment

+Discrimination at workplace

+Wages

+Others - please specify - Globbly in contain fortuning arrangemental